 Please note: we only meet on Fridays, but there are often assignments due (by email) by 12 noon on a Wednesday.
-I suggest that you make a note of these in your calendars/planners!
+I suggest that you make a note of these in your diaries/planners!

-Eri January 22 Introduction Fri January 20 Introduction The Peasant World I Fri January 29 Bennett, A Medieval Life, chapters 1-3.
-Patriole Paul "Parameter Parameter Vacaring a Pagagorah Jayarral" Patrick Rael, "Research Papers: Keeping a Research Journal," Coursemark Thereofter abbreviated to CPI 4.6.
-Coursepack [hereafter abbreviated to CP] 4-6.
+Fri January 21 Introduction Fri January 28 The Peasant World I 1110 4114411 Bennett, A Medieval Life, chapters 1-3.
+Patrick Rael, "Research Papers: Keeping a Research Journal," Coursepack [hereafter abbreviated to CP] 4-6.
 Primary Sources and Potential Research Questions, CP 7-9.
-Primary Sources and Potential Research Questions, CP 7-9.
-Primary Sources and Potential Research Questions, CP 7-9. • Primary Source: Court Rolls, CP 10-15.
+Primary Source: Court Rolls, CP 10-15.
 Journal 1: First, please summarize the readings for today from Bennett in 1-1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Reducing these chapters to just 1-1.5 pages will certainly involve leaving lots of information out!
 I want you to identify the information that seems most relevant to you as you begin to plan your own project.
 Second, in something between 1⁄2 a page and a full page double- spaced, please set out your initial thoughts about what you might research for your paper.
 Head this section, "My Project."
 Look at Rael's suggestions on research journals.
 Questions you might consider: what topics and sources interest you most so far?
-Has the reading from Bennett suggested any potential topics to you?
-Email your journal to me by 10:15am on Fri 29 th .
-Mon February 1 - Individual meetings with me about paper topics Fri February 5 We'll schedule these at the previous class meeting.
-Fri February 12 The Peasant World II Bennett, A Medieval Life, chapters 4-6.
+Has the reading from Bennett suggested any Week of January 1 potential topics to you?
+Individual meetings with me about paper topics to February 3 We'll schedule these at the previous class meeting.
+Fri February 4 The Peasant World II 1111 Cordary Bennett, A Medieval Life, chapters 4-6.
 Patrick Rael, "Research Papers: Paper Writing Steps," CP 16.
 Primary Source: Manorial Accounts, CP 17-19.
 Journal 2 : First, please summarize the readings from Bennett in 1-1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Second, continue your musings on your own project and where you think you might be headed under the section, "My Project" (1⁄2 - 1 page).
-Fri February 19 The Peasant World III • Bennett, A Medieval Life, chapters 7-10. • Quiz on A Medieval Life (5% of grade) Patrick Rael, "Research Papers: Taking Notes," CP 20. • Primary Sources: Chronicles, Sermons, and Literature, CP 21-32.
+Fri February 11 The Peasant World III • Bennett, A Medieval Life, chapters 7-10. • Quiz on A Medieval Life (5% of grade) Patrick Rael, "Research Papers: Taking Notes," CP 20. • Primary Sources: Chronicles, Sermons, and Literature, CP 21-32.
 Journal 3 : First, please summarize the readings from Bennett in 1-1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Second, you should - by now - have a reasonable idea of what your own project will involve.
 Record your progress in refining questions and ordering sources under the section, "My Project" (1⁄2 - 1 page).